-This paper and video were produced in 2018 to encourage discussion about the future of Greater Sydney's industrial and urban services lands.
-The 'Retain and Manage' policy adopted in the Greater Sydney Region Plan - A Metropolis of Three Cities - now is the subject of a multi-agency Industrial Lands Policy Review being led by the Commission.
+A Metropolis that Works was produced in 2018 to encourage discussion about the future of Greater Sydney's industrial and urban services lands.
+The 'Retain and Manage' policy adopted in the Greater Sydney Region Plan A Metropolis of Three Cities became the subject of a multi-agency Industrial Lands Policy Review led by the Commission.

-Amid Greater Sydney's growth in the knowledge economy, the story and importance of our industrial and urban services activities get somewhat overlooked.
-Data actually tells us that the industrial and urban services sector is growing; becoming more efficient and adaptable, providing more jobs and making a key contribution to our city's economy as a critical component in a metropolis that works.
+With a focus on the growth of the knowledge economy, industrial and urban activity can get overlooked.
+The industrial and urban services sector is becoming more efficient and adaptable, and is providing more jobs and making a key contribution to our city's economy.
+It is a critical component in a metropolis that works.

-Managing and supporting our industrial and urban services land requires a carefully considered and managed approach and, where appropriate, protection from competing land uses such as residential.
-Far from advocating for the status quo, this Paper identifies this land as evolving and advancing to be at the forefront of helping our cities demonstrate resilience in adapting to automation, new format logistics and the need to stimulate employment activities that lead to a more equitable and efficient metropolis.
+Managing and supporting industrial and urban services land requires a carefully considered and managed approach.
+This paper identifies this land as evolving and advancing to be at the forefront of helping our cities demonstrate resilience in adapting to automation, new format logistics and the need to stimulate employment activities that lead to a more equitable and efficient metropolis.

-More careful and thoughtful plans are required for these precincts, to increase the density and range of activities which can take place within them and ensure that they remain productive, affordable and economically viable locations for businesses.
+Thoughtful plans for these precincts will increase the density and range of activities which can take place within them and ensure that they remain productive, affordable and economically viable locations for businesses.
 Cities around the world are increasingly recognising that successful commercial centres, innovation clusters and health and education precincts rely heavily on their proximity to land which offers vital support, service and interface functions.

 For Greater Sydney, alongside active management of existing employment areas and allowing for their evolution, there is also a need for a long-term, spatial approach to providing employment areas in newly developing parts of the metropolis.